natemcmahon/TextEditor/README.md

 ## Description

 JATE is a text editor which runs in the browser.
 It is a single page Progressive Web App.
 It uses IndexedDB to get and store data.
-It works on or offline
+It works on or offline!

 ## Table of Contents (Optional)